AdaCore/gnatstudio/docs/users_guide/main_window.rst

 *projects*

-  Each source file you're working with is part of a project.
+  Each source file you are working with is part of a project.
 Projects are a way to record the switches to use for the various tools as well as a number of other properties such as the naming schemes for the sources.
   They can be organized into a project hierarchy where a root project can